Grocery Retail KPIs for Executives to Drive a Successful Omnichannel Strategy in 2023

 Grocery Fulfillment KPIs

-Since the pandemic began, we’ve seen a growing focus on KPIs related to online grocery fulfillment.
+From the onset of the pandemic, we’ve seen a growing focus on retail KPIs related to online grocery fulfillment.
 Improving measurements in this area can help to both increase customer satisfaction and ensure financial sustainability.

-Fulfillment cost per order (CPO).
-You may already be measuring the direct labor required to pick, pack and hand over each order, and interface with customers.
+You may already be measuring the direct labor required to pick, pack and hand over each order and interface with customers.
 Be sure to include other associated expenses, such as indirect labor (for example, handling returns), extra packing supplies, facility costs if you have added to your retail footprint, delivery service providers, and the cost of managing your online order site and app.

-Average time it takes to fulfill an individual order.
-This runs across the entire fulfillment process, from processing the online order and payment to picking and packing the order to the amount of time that all personnel spend interacting with the customer.
+This runs across the entire fulfillment process, from processing the online order and payment, to picking and packing the order, to the amount of time that all personnel spend interacting with the customer.

-Substitution rate.
-This has become a hot topic since the pandemic when retailers across the country were faced with stock issues due to a combination of panic buying and shipment delays.
-Many grocery retailers, especially at the beginning of the pandemic, were challenged with maintaining accurate stock counts on their eCommerce sites, resulting in an influx of substitutions or orders that were missing products.
+This has become a hot topic since the start of the pandemic, when grocery retailers across the country were faced with stock issues due to a combination of panic buying and shipment delays.
+Many grocery retailers, especially at the beginning of the pandemic, were challenged with maintaining accurate stock count on their eCommerce sites, resulting in an influx of substitutions or orders that were missing products.

-Average wait time at pickup.
-The length of time that a shopper waits for their order curbside is a key factor in their satisfaction of the pickup service.
+The length of time that a shopper waits for their order at curbside is a key factor in their satisfaction with that service.
 Monitoring and improving this KPI will empower grocers to build a strong relationship with their new and returning online shoppers.

-For eCommerce, the metrics that typically get mentioned come from conventional digital marketing practices.
-The list is lengthy.
+For eCommerce businesses, the most frequently used metrics come from digital marketing practices.
+The list is lengthy:

 – Pageviews per visit